Shadowtail117/ATCBot/.github/CONTRIBUTING.md

 ## Creating an issue/pull request

 When creating an issue or pull request, please explain the problem/suggestion (if an issue) or the changes you have made (if a pull request).
 PRs should have all changes documented, no matter how small!
 Failure to do so will result in frowny faces.

+**Important!** All pull requests should be atomized, meaning they aim to accomplish one specific task.
+Don't make a PR changing two unrelated things at once (for example, adding a slash command while also refactoring the way Config.cs is written); make two separate PRs.